MicrosoftDocs/cpp-docs/docs/mfc/reference/cdaoparameterinfo-structure.md

 The `CDaoParameterInfo` structure contains information about a parameter object defined for data access objects (DAO).

 > [!NOTE]
-> DAO is supported through Office 2013.
+> Data Access Object (DAO) is supported through Office 2013.
 DAO 3.6 is the final version, and it's considered obsolete.

 ## Syntax